MilowB/DonatelloPyzza/README.md

-# EnvironmentGrid
+# TurtleWorld4Teens

-A simple environment for teaching purpose.
+A simple environment to help teenagers learning Python in high school.
-A turtle can move in a grid and touch each cell until it find the salad.
+A turtle can move in a grid and touch each cell until it finds the salad.

-Possibility to add walls and automatically generate the grids.
+You can manually create the grid world in which the turtle is moving or generate it automatically.

 # How to use ?